Prepared to Act

 To prepare for and be eligible for membership in the NAHLN, TVMDL has invested in training and facilities and maintains multiple accreditations and certifications.

-In College Station and Amarillo, TVMDL operates the only two high-containment, biosafety level 3 laboratories in Texas that are specifically dedicated to testing for animal diseases that pose significant threats to the agriculture economy and to public health.
+In College Station and Canyon, TVMDL operates the only two high-containment, biosafety level 3 laboratories in Texas that are specifically dedicated to testing for animal diseases that pose significant threats to the agriculture economy and to public health.

 TVMDL professionals receive the same training and certification as other NAHLN laboratories across the country, ensuring standardized methods that meet national requirements.
 Professionals at TVMDL are certified to perform testing for the following foreign animal diseases: